-Our back muscles are divided into two groups.
+Your back muscles divide into two groups.
 Extrinsic and intrinsic.
-Within each group, they are arranged symmetrically along either side on the spine in a mirror like fashion with the matching muscle on each side.
+Within each group, they arrange symmetrically along either side on your spine in a mirror-like fashion with the corresponding muscles on each side.

 Extrinsic and Intrinsic Muscles

 The extrinsic group is responsible for upper extremity (arm and hand) and shoulder movement.
-The intrinsic group is responsible for any movement of the vertebral column.
-They are visible from their
+The intrinsic group is responsible for any movement of your vertebral column.
+They are visibly seen as a

 These deep muscles are short and dense.
-They connect and travel from one specific bony origin on the vertebrae to the next vertebrae.
-There are several of these on every vertebrae.
+They connect and travel from one particular bony origin on the vertebrae to the next vertebrae.
+There are several of these on every vertebra.

-Figure 5.1 illustrates the muscle groups involved in back movement and posture.
+Figure 5.1 illustrates the muscle groups involved in your backs’ movement and posture.
 These muscles are the smallest of the three groups.

 Muscle Spasms and Guarding

-Back spasms can occur when the deep layer muscles are not firing with the proper timing and duration when called for.
-They become fatigued or underused from poor conditioning.
-When this happens, the other layers of the back begin to compensate and try to perform the job of the deep layer muscles.
+When you have a back spasm, sometimes the deep layer muscles are not firing with the proper timing and duration.
+They become fatigued or underused from poor conditioning such as sitting.
+When this happens, the other layers of your back begin to compensate and try to take over the job of the deep layer muscles.

-These muscles are not able to perform at the same ability and duration and consequently fatigue.
-The deep layer muscles shut down, no longer performing their primary function.
+Because they are not able to perform at the same ability and duration, they consequently fatigue.
+The deep layer muscles shut down and no longer perform their primary function.
 The outer layer muscles then fatigue and can progress into strained or sprained muscles.

 This occurs during a back spasm as the outer layers of the back freeze in order to protect the deeper ones and consequently the spine.
 This phenomenon is known as “guarding”.
-It is very unpleasant and painful when it occurs on larger muscles and most people are likely to resort to pain medication and muscle relaxants.
+It is very unpleasant and painful when it occurs in larger muscles, and most people are likely to resort to pain medication and muscle relaxants.

-When a muscle or group of muscles guard a specific area such as a joint or disc space, sometimes the area is no longer stable as the guarding locks the joint into a new position.
-Here the muscles that were protected from the outer layer have fixed in to a new position or misalignment.
-There is an imbalance of strength and length in the muscle that remains as the pain subsides.
+When a muscle or group of muscles guard a particular area such as a joint or disc space, sometimes the area is no longer stable as the guarding locks the joint into a new but compromised position.

-This presents a risk to the area, disc or nerve and perpetuates an additional problem in a cycle of pain and injury.
-Most people cannot sense that they are out of alignment and continue to perform their daily activities.
-They assume that they are healed and risk re-injury and further guarding that may exacerbate further misalignment and pain.
+Guarding creates a risk to your discs or nerves and perpetuates an additional problem in a cycle of pain and injury.
+Most of the time, you cannot sense that you’re out of alignment and will likely continue to perform daily activities.
+You might even assume that your back has recovered and risk re-injury.
+This causes the guarding to become worse and may exacerbate further misalignment and pain.

 Your Abdominal Muscles

-It is important that these muscles are active during times of lifting because they keep the normal curvature and help to prevent disc injury.
-Those with weak or unconditioned abdominals are prone to back injury because of this imbalance.
+It is important that you keep your abs active during times of lifting because they maintain the normal curvature and help your to prevent disc injury.
+Weak or unconditioned abdominals are prone to back injury because of this imbalance.

-Other vital abdominal muscles include: the internal and external obliques and the transverse abdominus.
+Your other vital abdominal muscles include the internal and external obliques and the transverse abdominus.
 The transverse abdominus is the ‘corset’ of thin muscle that surrounds and contains the abdominal cavity.
-The action of this muscle helps to provide sustained upward force to relieve pressure on the spine.
+Whenever you contract this muscle, you help to provide a sustained upward force to relieve pressure on your spine.

-This muscle is needed during everyday daily tasks where lifting is required.
-Very weak and unresponsive abdominal muscles lead to excessive anterior pelvic tilt and risk injury to the lumbar spine and disc, causing pain.
+This muscle is important for everyday daily tasks where lifting is required.
+If you have very weak and unresponsive abdominal muscles you may notice an excessive anterior pelvic tilt.
+Any time that your pelvic tilt is out of neutral, you risk injury to your lumbar spine and disc, causing pain.